 Is Albanian Hard To Learn?

+Is it true?
+Is Albanian hard ot learn?
 Learning a totally new language from scratch is never easy.
 However, your passion and dedication to learning Albanian can undoubtedly make the whole process a lot easier for you.
-Based on the FSI ranking, Albanian is on a level 3 category.
+Based on the FSI ranking, Albanian is in a level 3 category.
 In order for you to express your thoughts with structural accuracy, it is a must for you to expose yourself to this language for at least 44 weeks.
 When we say exposure, we literally mean it holistically- conversing with the locals and training your ear with the Albanian language sounds through media.

 What Should I Know About The Albanian Language?